kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 #### Story 1

-As a VM-based container runtime developer, I want to allocate/expose enough RAM, hugepages, GPU memory, protected memory sections and other resources for the VM to ensure that all containers in the pod are guaranteed to get the resources they require.
+As a VM-based container runtime developer, I want to allocate/expose enough RAM, hugepages, hot- or cold-pluggable PCI(e) ports, protected memory sections and other resources for the VM to ensure that all containers in the pod are guaranteed to get the resources they require.

 #### Story 2